 It really balances between these two worlds for me and even though it's not near, or even close to as graphic as seinen get, it definitely has its moments of bloodshed.
 I'm not saying its the ultimate gore fest, because it's not, but its horror inspiration is just enough that it leads someone like me, who's both a fan of series like My Hero Academia and Berserk, to love it.
 With fights like the one we saw in the first episode, I'm excited to see the battles to come and witness more of MAPPA's animation, which was incredible in the debut.
 Episode 1 of Jujutsu Kaisen was my favorite premiere so far, and I'm excited to see the scenes I love from manga come to further life in the adaptation.

-To read more about what we thought about Jujutsu Kaisen‘s first episode, check out the full review below!
+To read more about what we thought about Jujutsu Kaisen, check out our Top 10 Best Anime of 2020 post!

 Higurashi: When They Cry